- Composers/Lyricists: August 1, 2023

 Program upon Acceptance

-The Workshop runs September through May in New York City.
+The Workshop normally runs September through June in New York City.
 Prospective members must make their own living arrangements in the city or be able to commute weekly.

 During the first year, composers and lyricists are paired off and are asked to create appropriate songs based on scenes from various sources.
 The writers perform their assignments, which are then discussed by the other writers and the moderators.
 There are analyses and discussions of current and past musicals, with an eye to understanding form and structure.
 Every effort is made to insure that each writer retains his or her individual style.